folutade/KnowThatYouAnointed/content/posts/the-party.md

   **This ain't monogamy
   Y'all gettin' fucked***

-* The idea of sexual assault could also connect back to Kendrick allegagions of Drake and his crew being sexual predators who traffic girls to sex parties at Drake's mansion.
+* The idea of sexual assault could also connect back to Kendrick’s allegations of Drake and his crew being sexual predators who traffic girls to sex parties at Drake's mansion.

 {{< /details >}}